top of page

 Classifying the theft of a firearm as a felony; establishing a penalty for a first conviction for theft of a firearm of imprisonment not exceeding 5 years or a fine not exceeding $1,000 or both; and establishing a penalty for subsequent convictions of imprisonment not exceeding 10 years or a fine not exceeding $2,500 or both.

-Senator Ready
+Senator Folden

 Judicial Proceedings

-Literature for Firearm/Ammo Purchasers
+Literature for Purchasers of Firearms

 Delegate Simmons